fuenfundachtzig/xsec/README.md

 ### Fields in JSON files
 The cross-section data is stored as JSON files in the folder `json/`.

-Physics:
+Physics process:
 * `initial state`:
   * pp = proton-proton collisions
 * `Ecom [GeV]`: center-of-mass energy in GeV
 * `process_id`: unique ID for process
 * `process_latex`: process (final state) in LaTeX code
 * `PDF set`: PDF set used in computation of cross sections
-* `data`: cross-section data as nested dictionary (i.e. collection of key-value pairs), key = mass in GeV, value = dictionary with following entries:
+* `data`: Cross-section data as nested dictionary (i.e. collection of key-value pairs).
+In our models, we usually consider production of pairs of the same (or degenerate) SUSY particles, i.e. we need only one mass parameter to define the production cross section.
+In these cases, we have key = mass in GeV, value = dictionary with following entries:
   * `xsec_pb`: cross section in pb
   * `unc_pb`: (symmetric) uncertainty on cross section in pb
   * `unc_up_pb`, `unc_down_pb`: asymmetric upward- and downward uncertainties on cross section in pb

-Other metadata:
+Additional metadata:
-* `tool`: tool name and version
+* `tool`: name (and version) of the tool used for computing the cross sections
 * `order`: computational order
 * `reference`: citable reference (mostly for tool used to compute the cross sections)
-* `comment`: comment on assumptions that were used to derive the cross sections
+* `comment`: comment on assumptions that were used in the setup / computation of the cross sections
 * `source`: where cross-section values have been taken from or are available
 * `contact`: contact mail address